spirom/arrow-simpledb/README.md

     table->make();

 The call to `make()` prepares the table for use.
-Specify `GenericColumnCursor::DICT` to make a the corresponding column dictionary encoded (not supported for double.)
+Specify `db::ColumnEncoding::DICT` to make a the corresponding column dictionary encoded (not supported for double.)

 Optional calls to `endChunk()` causes the underlying columns to be broken into multiple chunks.
 Each such call closes the current chunk for each column and begins a new one.
 In the following example, each column has two chunks of